Passer au contenu principal

 To clean the sensor, your local HVAC system professional will turn off the furnace and remove the sensor from the burner assembly.
 Because the sensor is exposed to flame on a regular basis, it is prone to gritty build-up on its surface which will need to be lightly sanded and wiped off.
 If performance does not improve after a cleaning, the sensor may need to be replaced.

-HOW TO CLEAN FURNACE COILS
+4. CLEAN THE FURNACE COILS

 When we discuss how to clean furnace coils, we are actually talking about how to clean your evaporator coil.
 The evaporator coil is attached to your furnace cabinet and is a crucial component for your central air conditioner or heat pump.
 Keeping it clean will help maintain cooling or heating performance and energy efficiency.